DETAILED ACTION

 Regarding claim 33, Cipollone discloses the claimed invention substantially as claimed as set forth for claim 19 above.
 Cipollone does not explicitly disclose

-wherein determined and/or stored data are uploaded in a cloud-based system, cloud-based algorithms make therapy-related decisions, and these decisions are in turn provided to the therapy device from the cloud for adaptation of the therapy or of starting points in time of the therapy.
+wherein determined and/or stored data are uploaded in a cloud-based system, cloud-based algorithms make therapy-related decisions, and the therapy-related decisions are in turn provided to the at least one therapy device from the cloud cloud-based system for adaptation of the therapy or of starting points in time of the therapy.

-However, Anderson teaches wherein determined and/or stored data are uploaded in a cloud-based system [0052], cloud-based algorithms make therapy-related decisions [0052], and these decisions are in turn provided to the therapy device from the remote device for adaptation of the therapy or of starting points in time of the therapy [0052].
+However, Anderson teaches wherein determined and/or stored data are uploaded in a cloud-based system [0052], cloud-based algorithms make therapy-related decisions [0052], and the therapy related decisions are in turn provided to the at least one therapy device from the cloud cloud-based system for adaptation of the therapy or of starting points in time of the therapy [0052].

 Therefore, it would have been obvious to have modified Cipollone wherein determined and/or stored data are uploaded in a cloud-based system, cloud-based algorithms make therapy-related decisions, and these decisions are in turn provided to the therapy device from the cloud for adaptation of the therapy or of starting points in time of the therapy as taught by Anderson as this is a well known way of controlling a therapeutic device.